lucapalamenti/GeographyApp/README.md

 ### To Add
 - Add sounds on input
-- When finishing a game, display regions that you struggled with under the "game finished" box
 - Add "Borders" table to database that tells you what regions a region borders
 - Incorrect inputs shown at end for type and noMap gamemodes
-- No map gamemode has no end
 - Something to do with having to scroll up and down when deleting multiple maps at bottom
 - Make the type gamemode list toggleable
 - Add to database alternative spellings